-

 Having a T28 certificate does not change the requirements for witnessed destruction.

-• Once a veterinary surgeon has met their ‘under care’ obligations pursuant to the Veterinary Medicines Regulations 2013, and Chapter 4 of the supporting guidance to the Code of Conduct, they may delegate the dispensing/supply of those POM-Vs to a team member.
-They must be satisfied that the person handing it over to the client, is competent to do so.
-For the veterinary surgeon to be satisfied the person dispensing must have knowledge of practice protocols (i.e. trained) and there must an SOP in place.
+Once a veterinary surgeon has met their ‘under care’ obligations pursuant to the Veterinary Medicines Regulations 2013 (as amended), and Chapter 4 of the supporting guidance to the Code of Conduct, they may delegate the dispensing/supply of those POM-Vs or veterinary medicinal products under the cascade to a team member.
+In order to do this, the prescribing veterinary surgeon must authorise each transaction individually before it is supplied (see next section for further information) and be satisfied that the person handing it over to the client is competent to do so.
+For the veterinary surgeon to be satisfied the person dispensing must have knowledge of practice protocols (i.e. trained) and there must be a SOP in place.

-The prescribing and delegating veterinary surgeon will remain ultimately responsible, and their responsibilities associated with the prescription and supply of POM-Vs, is set out at paragraphs 4.32 - 4.34 of Chapter 4, as follows:
+The prescribing and delegating veterinary surgeon will remain ultimately responsible, and their responsibilities associated with the prescription and supply of POM-Vs and veterinary medicinal products under the cascade, is set out at paragraphs 4.37 - 4.41 of Chapter 4, as follows:

-4.32 A veterinary surgeon or SQP who prescribes POM-VPS veterinary medicinal product, or supplies a NFA-VPS veterinary medicinal product, and a veterinary surgeon who prescribes a POM-V veterinary medicinal product must:
+4.37 A veterinary surgeon or veterinary nurse who is also an SQP who prescribes a POM-VPS veterinary medicinal product, or supplies a NFA-VPS veterinary medicinal product, and a veterinary surgeon who prescribes a POM-V or a veterinary medicinal product under the cascade is required:

-1. before s/he does so, be satisfied that the person who will use the product is competent to use it safely and intends to use it for a use for which it is authorised;
+- before they do so, to be satisfied that the person who will use the product is competent to use it safely and intends to use it for a use for which it is authorised;

-2. when s/he does so, advise on the safe administration of the veterinary medicinal product;
+- when they do so, to advise on the safe administration of the veterinary medicinal product;

-3. when s/he does so, advise as necessary on any warnings or contra-indications on the label or package leaflet; and
+- when they do so, to advise as necessary on any warnings or contra-indications on the label or package leaflet;

-4. not prescribe (or in the case of a NFA-VPS product, supply) more than the minimum quantity required for the treatment.
+- to not prescribe (or in the case of a NFA-VPS product, supply) more than the minimum amount required for the treatment

-4.33 The Veterinary Medicines Regulations do not define 'minimum amount' and the RCVS considers this must be a matter for the professional judgement of the veterinary surgeon in the individual case.
+4.38 The VMRs do not define 'minimum amount' and the RCVS considers this must be a matter for the professional judgement of the veterinary surgeon in the individual case.

 A veterinary surgeon could meet the requirement to authorise each transaction by: